{{ summaryHeading }}

 Width changes for one, two, or three compatible animals.

-Half of B is added to A for minimum internal length.
+Half of B is added to A; choose the unit used for this measurement.

-Add bedding thickness to D for the minimum internal height.
+Add bedding thickness to D; changing the unit selector converts the displayed height.

 Use this for brachycephalic dogs or cats when an airline or animal professional requires extra clearance.

-This check catches turning-room and multi-animal width shortfalls.
+This check catches turning-room and multi-animal width shortfalls using the selected width unit.

 Adds a percentage margin to all minimum internal dimensions.